projectara/greybus-spec/source/device_class/camera.rst

 streams are supported.
 A Request with a number of streams higher than four shall be answered by an error Response with the status set to GB_OP_INVALID.
-A request with a zero number of streams, remove the existing configuration and moves the Camera Bundle to the UNCONFIGURED state.
+A request with a zero number of streams remove the existing configuration and moves the Camera Bundle to the UNCONFIGURED state.

 The flag field allows the AP Module to inform the Camera Bundle about special